ericnerby/battleship-bot/README.md

 1. Make sure you have at least Python 3.8.4 installed on your computer.
 The app has not been tested with older versions, but should work fine if you've already upgraded to 3.9.0.
 You can get the installers and find instructions for installation on [the Python webpage](https://www.python.org/downloads/).
 1. Clone this repo to your computer.
-1. Navigate to the root of the project folder and run `python app.py` from a shell (command prompt, powershell, bash, etc.).
+1. Navigate to the root of the project folder and run `python app.py` from a shell (command prompt, powershell, bash, etc.).\*
     * Note: depending on which version(s) of Python you have installed, you may need to substitute `python` with `py` or `python3` to run the required version.
 If in doubt, run `python --version` with all three variations to see which one, if any, meet the requirement of 3.8.4 or later.
     * On Windows it's possible that you've installed Python but still get an error "python is not recognized as an internal or external command".
-If this happens, you need to add python as an environment variable:
+If this happens, you need to add python to the environment variables:
         1. Browse your harddrive for the python installation (typically something like `C:\Program Files\Python39` or whatever version you installed)
         1. Open that folder and copy its path to your clipboard.
         1. Right click "This PC" and go to Properties -> Advanced system settings -> Environment Variables.